 I should preface this with saying that I grew up in SE New Mexico and love things spicy.
 My husband on the other hand, grew up in North Carolina on the other end of the spectrum of spicy foods.
 Over the past several years, he’s come to my side of the spicy spectrum so a lot of my meals will have that spicy kick to them that we love.
 Feel free to adjust that spicy level to whatever fits your family’s taste buds.
 This little Crockpot Mexican Chili gem (minus the cheese, sour cream, and avocado), comes in at about 205 calories per serving with 9g of fiber and 13g of protein.

-What is a Mexican Chili?
+What is Mexican Chili?

 Mexican Chili takes traditional chili and adds in additional flavors like corn, green chile, and cumin.

-Crockpot Mexican Chili Ingredients
+Mexican Chili Ingredients

 - Onion – if you have picky eaters, be sure to either pulse your onion through a food processor or chop them finely